Frequently Asked Questions About Adopting and Rescue

 A: We rarely get any puppies and if we do they usually have a serious medical condition.
 Most of our rescues are between the ages of 4-8 yrs old.

 A: The donation for the privilege of having a rescue bulldog in your home is usually between $100-$1000 depending on the health and age of each dog.
 Adoption donations are intended to provide funds for the care of current and future rescued bulldogs.
 Keep in mind that rescue has already paid for the dog’s vaccinations and testing, spaying/neutering, microchip, any necessary dental work, transport from the shelter, grooming, and any necessary surgeries.

 Q: How long do I have to wait for a rescue?

-Q: Will the dog be Spayed/Neutered?
+Q: Will the dog be altered?
+What else have you provided?

 Q: I want to rescue a bulldog for my family member as a surprise/present.

 A: Because ALL members of the family must meet the new potential family member before we will consider adoption we do not adopt dogs out as surprises, presents, or for holidays.

 Q: What if our Rescue Bulldog isn’t working in our home?